OliverCho18/OliverCho18.github.io/index.md

 ## About Me

 I’m a hard-working and highly creative individual who has consistently demonstrated results and completion of projects on time.
 I am a good communicator who can clearly convey ideas and help implement change initiatives.
 I have the ability to lead a project or support to project as a team member.
 As a constant learner and not afraid of challenges and difficulties.
 I am currently employed by Applied Materials where I work as a Software Application Engineer.
-During my time there I have worked on a mulitude of projects ranging from software integration of IOT devices to creating maintenance training procedures in virtual reality.
+During my time with Applied Materials I have worked on a mulitude of projects ranging from software integration of IOT devices to creating maintenance training procedures in virtual reality.
 Most notably I developed an automated installation and warranty analysis software which reduced helped improve financial analysis time of install and warranty reports from 2 days to 5 minutes.
-I feel that with my skill set and my positive contriubtions I can help to further improve any software or task you put me in.
+I feel that with my skill set unique perspective, I can help to further improve any software stack or project I work on.